Tyrrrz/Ressy/Readme.md

 ```

 > **Note**:
-> If there are multiple manifest resources, this method retrieves the one with the lowest ordinal name (ID), while giving preference to resources in the neutral language.
+> If there are multiple manifest resources, this method retrieves the first one it finds, while giving preference to resources with lower ordinal name (ID) and in the neutral language.
-If there are no matching resources, this method retrieves the first manifest resource it finds.

 ##### Setting the manifest